 - Unsecured finance, meaning that borrowers will not have to provide an asset as security for the loan.

-As part of the loan products available, the Government will encourage lenders to provide facilities to SMEs that only have to be drawn if needed by the SME.
+As part of the loan products available, the Government is encouraging lenders to provide facilities to SMEs that only have to be drawn if needed by the SME.
 This will mean that the SME would only incur interest on the amount they draw down.
 If they do not draw down any funds from the facility, no interest will be charged, but they will retain the flexibility to draw down funds should the need arise.

 The Treasurer has varied the authorisation conditions for the Australian Financial Complaints Authority (AFCA) scheme to limit the matters that AFCA can consider in relation to certain decisions made by lenders under the Coronavirus SME Guarantee Scheme.